rurban/ctl/README.md

 `unordered_set.h` is defined with the faster `CTL_USET_GROWTH_POWER2`, as my STL. `CTL_USET_GROWTH_PRIMED` is safer but atrocious.

-Note, CTL strings do not support short strings yet.

 ## Running Tests

 To run all functional tests, run: